India's love affair with gold may be over, as prices slide

-VANGAL India (Reuters) - Kiran Laxman Salunkhe used to buy jewelry during religious festivals, but sliding gold prices have led the young Indian farmer to break with his family’s traditional investment.
+VANGAL, India, Sept 12 (Reuters) - Kiran Laxman Salunkhe used to buy jewellery during religious festivals, but sliding gold prices have led the young Indian farmer to break with his family’s traditional investment.

 This year Salunkhe has deposited his hard-earned savings at the bank for the first time in a decade and bought farmland.

-“I bought jewelry when gold price was 32,000 rupees (per 10 grams) last year.
-Now jewelers won’t pay me more than 27,000 rupees if I want to sell.
+“I bought jewellery when gold price was 32,000 rupees (per 10 grams) last year.
+Now jewellers won’t pay me more than 27,000 rupees if I want to sell.
 Why should I invest in gold,” said Salunkhe, who farms 15 acres of sugar cane in Vangal, a village 250 km (160 miles) south of Mumbai.

-“Nowadays it is risky to keep jewelry.
+“Nowadays it is risky to keep jewellery.
 Burglaries are rising,” he said.
 “With a fixed deposit there is no risk.”

 A one-quarter drop in local gold prices over the past year has shaken the confidence of Indians in the precious metal as a store of value and dented demand in the world’s second-biggest buyer.